Sexual and Reproductive Issues After Childhood Cancer

-Survivors and their families may have concerns about sexual development (going through puberty) because of cancer treatment.
+Survivors and their families may have concerns about going through puberty (sexual development) because of cancer treatment.
 Your oncology or primary care provider should assess sexual development with follow-up exams.
 While these can be sensitive topics, do not hesitate to talk with your oncology team about these common concerns.

-Men or women who have concerns about sexual function (loss of libido, vaginal dryness, erectile dysfunction) should discuss these with their oncology team or a gynecologist/urologist.
+Men or women who have concerns about sexual function (loss of libido, vaginal dryness, erectile dysfunction) should discuss these with their oncology team or a gynecologist or urologist.

-Any survivor who is interested in having a fertility evaluation OR a survivor who is trying to conceive (male or female) and is unsuccessful after one year, should speak with a fertility specialists or survivorship clinic.
+Any survivor who is interested in having a fertility evaluation or a survivor who is trying to conceive (male or female) and is unsuccessful after one year, should speak with a fertility specialist or a survivorship clinic.

 Prevention and Treatment

-Fertility sparing chemotherapy is offered at diagnosis and relapse when providers are able to safely offer this option.
-In addition, many patients are offered sperm banking or egg/embryo preservation at the time of initiation of therapy to help address future fertility when able.
-Sometimes the need to begin chemotherapy quickly or the age of the child at diagnosis makes these options unavailable at the time of diagnosis.
+When providers are able to safely offer chemotherapy doses that can allow the patient to maintain future fertility, it will be offered.
+When this is not possible, patients may be offered sperm banking or egg/embryo preservation prior to starting therapy to help address future fertility.
+Sometimes the need to begin chemotherapy quickly, or the age of the child at diagnosis, makes these options unavailable at the time of diagnosis.

 Treatment for sexual dysfunction is complicated and depends on the underlying cause.
 Medications (topical or oral) and behavioral therapy may be used in combination.
-Survivors should speak with their gynecologist/urologist about these concerns.
+Survivors should speak with a gynecologist or urologist about these concerns.